UNLV rallies from 12 down to defeat No. 21 Dayton 60-52 - WHIZ News

 Dayton: This loss damages the Flyers’ NCAA Tournament resume.
 Dayton has not appeared in the tournament in six years, and has a veteran team built to make it to March.
 The trip to the Bahamas next week will be telling.

-UNLV: The rebuild continues for the Rebels, who haven’t appeared in the NCAA Tournament since 2013, but this victory is a big step forward for second-year coach Kevin Kruger.
+UNLV: The rebuild continues for the Rebels, who haven’t appeared in the NCAA Tournament since 2013, but this victory is a big step forward for Kruger, who is in his second season.
 He still has a lot of work to do to put UNLV in position for the postseason, but this is a good start.

 NEARING 300